The Data Dilemma: 11 Accounts Receivable KPIs For Your AR Team to Prioritize

 A higher ADD indicates that your customers are generally slow to pay.
 Conversely, a lower ADD indicates your customers pay you generally quickly.

-Like with many of the other KPIs we cover here, however, a high or low output is subjective and should be interpreted in the context of how your competitors and others in the industry are performing.
+Like with many of the other accounts receivable KPIs we cover here, however, a high or low output is subjective and should be interpreted in the context of how your competitors and others in the industry are performing.

 To calculate average days delinquent, you must first calculate the following: